Sleepy4k/laravel-mini-crm/README.md

 1. - [ ]     Use Laravel’s validation function, using Request classes
 1. - [ ]     Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
 1. - [ ]     Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register

+Optional Feature

+- Use Swal JS for confirmation
+- Use Data Table
+- Use Permission to multi user